A Viewpoint by Marta Capossele, Regional Recruitment Manager.

 The pandemic has completely reshaped the interaction between candidates, employees and companies; driving organizations to look for people with a renewed set of technical and soft skills.

-Companies strive for a renewed set of skills
+Companies strive for a renewed set of skills in candidates

 The most common question asked during interviews with candidates or school events with students is: what are the essential skills a candidate should develop to be considered by a company?

 We raised the following query to our recruitment experts at Amaris Consulting and Mantu, who have been dealing with an evolving labour market for years: What should companies look for to ensure the creation of a successful talent team?

 1. Lifelong learner

 The ability to learn is one of the qualities that has helped us navigate throughout these two years of unpredictable times.
 Both the environment and the way we work are evolving, as well as the sense of curiosity that enables us to learn with enthusiasm, take on new challenges, and prepare for new opportunities.
 So, how can candidates adapt to these changes?
 By continuously learning.

 Given this scenario, it’s easy to understand that agile learners are more likely to develop their role and support organizations successfully.